floooh/floooh.github.io/_posts/2016-08-27-asmjs-diet.md

-At least in clang's stdc++ implementation, a lot of code is pulled in for static constructors to initialize the iostream system even if the actual user code doesn't use iostream stuff.
+At least in clang's stdc++ implementation, a lot of code is pulled in for static constructors to initialize the iostream system even if the actual user code doesn't use any of it.
 I'm not sure if this can even be avoided in native code at all, since linking against the C++ runtime library happens automatically as soon as C++ is enabled.
 In emscripten this was a pretty big problem which required compiling a manually patched C++ runtime lib, but in the